victoriaajuwon/python-people-api/README.md

 - #### Follow tutorial
   - I followed a tutorial by Philipp Acsany on [RealPython](https://realpython.com/) website to create this project
   - The tutorial is a three-part tutorial
-  - The first part can be gotten [here](https://realpython.com/flask-connexion-rest-api/#getting-started)
+  - The first part can be found [here](https://realpython.com/flask-connexion-rest-api/#getting-started)
-  - The second part can be gotten [here](https://realpython.com/flask-connexion-rest-api-part-2/)
+  - The second part can be found [here](https://realpython.com/flask-connexion-rest-api-part-2/)
-  - The third part can be gotten [here](https://realpython.com/flask-connexion-rest-api-part-3/)
+  - The third part can be found [here](https://realpython.com/flask-connexion-rest-api-part-3/)

 ### Purpose
-The purpose of this project is to create AUT for learning and understanding how to use python to automate API testing.
+The purpose of this project is to create AUT for learning and understanding how to use Python to automate API testing.